These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 Tesla maintained 2-phase commercial generators that were constructed by Westinghouse.
 These generators were belted off of the steam driven line-shaft and this provided alternating current to demonstrate Tesla's Egg of Columbus.
 These generators also produced the power to drive the iron-core high-voltage transformers used to charge capacitors in his electrical oscillator that supplied the high-frequency laboratory lighting.
 Tesla used the lighting patent he had developed for his own laboratory and shop lighting.
 The oscillator also required circulating oil, and the oil pump was driven by a Tesla patented induction motor, powered from the same patented 2-phase generator.
 These generators are shown in photo, and in patent, with belt drives.

 If you look at the above photo closely, on the floor you can see the same type 2-phase generator.
 The slip-ring mechanisms are hidden with a protective cover, on the left side of the generator shaft.
-The right side of the generator has the belt pulley removed and it is directly shaft-coupled to a skid mounted engine of some type, out of view.
-This was surely a section of re-enforced flooring, and this equipment was used for low-power testing and set up of the large oscillator.
+The right side of the generator has the belt pulley removed and it is directly shaft-coupled to a skid mounted engine of some type, likely a prairie tractor engine, out of view.
+This was surely a section of reinforced flooring, and this equipment was used for low-power testing and set up of the large oscillator.
 It is reported that Tesla obtained up to 200 horsepower from this particular generator when operated on the New York laboratory boiler and engine.
+550 volts DC was available in the Colorado Springs laboratory building here, and could have been used for excitation current, but Tesla patented proprietary technology for self-excitation and that could also be employed.
+The power levels here were at first limited by the horsepower of the engine, but the Westinghouse generator at the Colorado Springs Power Company produced the full plate rated 100 hp output.

 In Colorado Springs, Tesla used the generator head above for low power testing and set up.
 The Colorado Springs Electric Co. was owned by a friend of Tesla's by the name of Stanley Curtis.
 The power company had 3 generators at the time Tesla was in Colorado: there were two of the Westinghouse 100 h.p. generators, identical to the unit photographed in the Ames power shack, and a 550 volt DC generator for a trolley line in Colorado Springs.
 After 10 pm, the trolley did not run, and at night the city of Colorado Springs only used a fraction of the output from one of the two 100 h.p.
 Westinghouse generators.
 After 10 pm, Tesla had the entire output of one of the two 100 h.p. generators at his disposal, and a 550 volt DC line.
-In order to produce a pure sine wave output from the extra-coil at Colorado Springs, Tesla used the 550 volt DC line to charge capacitors, and switched the oscillator with a liquid mercury switch.
+In order to produce a pure harmonic series, including sine wave outputs, from the extra-coil at Colorado Springs, Tesla used the 550 volt DC line to charge capacitors, and switched the oscillator with a liquid mercury switch.
+This test model would produce the same functions electrically as the Wardenclyffe transmitter.
 The spark photos of the Colorado Springs oscillator were produced using the 100 h.p.
-Westinghouse generator as the power supply and the output was a complex harmonic transform: A pulse wave linked together with a continous harmonic series.
+Westinghouse generator as the power supply and the output was a complex harmonic transform: A pulse wave linked together with a continous harmonic series, but because of the alternating current power supply and the lack of an isochronous generator to lock in the fundamental frequency meant the output was only suitable for testing and model development purposes.
 The photos were taken to demonstate power processing efficiencies and peak power levels obtained in the oscillator.
 In a functional transmitter all of the high voltage output from the oscillator, visually seen in the spark photos, would be trapped on a large open ended capacitor, and upon reversal of the oscillator polarity the energy is forced into the ground.

 Belts were still used at Wardenclyffe, they had to have a line-shaft to demonstrate and operate Tesla's patented dynamos and alternators; the line-shaft powered the belt driven shop equipment that was moved to Wardenclyffe from the New York lab; but photos and documentation show the main engines, generators, and line-shaft at Wardenclyffe were all direct drive, gear driven, rather than belted off of a common line-shaft that itself is belted off a steam-driven flywheel.
 Direct drive with grouted equipment greatly improves the signal quality, reliability, power delivery, and reduces maintainence.